Azure/node-label-operator/docs/dev.md

 Create a cluster with the controller installed.

+Make sure `KUBECONFIG` is set to the path of the kubeconfig file for this test cluster.

 Set environment variables to work with service principal authentication, if not set up already.

 ```sh